 November 18, 2019 An introduction for first reading an ordinance establishing a Youth Commission.
 December 2, 2019 An adoption for second reading an ordinance establishing a Youth Commission.
-January - February 2020 Begin drafting Youth Commission bylaws and application process March 2020 Begin recruitment process and processing of applications April - May 2020 Selection of appointees by Council June 2020 Council appointments sworn in by City Clerk's Office July 2020 Begin trainings/workshops (Brown Act, Roberts's Rules of Order, Ethics, etc.) August 2020 First regular meeting
+January - February 2020 Begin drafting Youth Commission bylaws and application March Begin recruitment process and processing of applications April - May Selection of appointees by Council June Council appointments sworn in by City Clerk's Office July Begin trainings/workshops (Brown Act, Roberts's Rules of Order, Ethics, etc.) August First regular meeting

-Further, staff recommends that members shall serve two years ending June 30th, providing that the terms of the first Commissioners shall end on June 30, 2022.
+Further, staff recommends that members shall serve two years ending June 30th, providing that the terms of the first Commissioners end on June 30, 2022.
 Lastly, staff recommends that Commissioner terms shall not coincide with the Councilmember's term of office.

-Proposed Structure of the Youth Commission will be as follows:
+The structure of the Youth Commission will be as follows:

 - a) The Commission will serve as an advisory board to the City Council and other Commissions related to the purview of the Youth Commission, as applicable. - b) The Commission will have Bylaws.
-The Department will draft Bylaws with the assistance of City Clerk and City Attorney. - c) The Commission will consist of seven current Pomona residents of high-school age. - d) Each elected official will appoint one member for a total of seven members. - e) Appointments should constitute a body of high school students that represent the interests and needs of Pomona's youth, attend various schools throughout the community, and that have a broad range of personal and academic interests.
+The Bylaws will be drafted by the Department with the assistance of City Clerk and City Attorney. - c) The Commission will consist of seven (7) current Pomona residents of high-school age. - d) Each elected official will appoint one member for a total of seven (7) members. - e) Appointments should constitute a body of high school students that represent the interests and needs of Pomona's youth, attend various schools throughout the community, and with a broad range of personal and academic interests.